Ibom Youths F.C.

 Ibom Youths FC is a professional football club based in Ikot Ekpene, Akwa Ibom State, Nigeria.

-The club competes in the Nigeria National League.
+The club played in the Nigeria National League until May 2023 when they relegated to Nigeria Nationwide League.

 History

 The club was founded in 2016 by the Akwa Ibom State Government.

 Stadium

-The Ikot Ekpene Township Stadium is home to the Ibom Youths FC team.
+The Uyo Township Stadium is home to the Ibom Youths FC team.

 Current squad

 As of February 2022, the club unveiled some new players who will feature in the ahead of the 2021/2022 season.
 Among them includes;